lyu-ai/agentok/README.md

 ## 🛠️ Run on Local (Without Docker)

-If you're interested in contributing to the development of this project or wish to run it from the source code, you have the option to run the frontend and backend services independently.
+If you're interested in contributing to the development of this project or wish to run it from the source code, you have the option to run the ui and service independently.
 Here's how you can do that:

 1. **Frontend Service:**

-   - Navigate to the frontend service directory.
+   - Navigate to the ui directory.
    - Rename `.env.sample` to `.env.local` and set the value of variables correctly.
    - Install the necessary dependencies using the appropriate package manager command (e.g., `pnpm install` or `yarn`).
-   - Run the frontend service using the start-up script provided (e.g., `pnpm dev` or `yarn dev`).
+   - Run the ui service using the start-up script provided (e.g., `pnpm dev` or `yarn dev`).

 2. **Backend Service:**

-   - Switch to the backend service directory `cd backend`.
+   - Switch to the api service directory `cd api`.
    - Create virtual environment: `python3 -m venv venv`.
    - Activate virtual environment: `source venv/bin/activate`.
    - Install all required dependencies: `pip install -r requirements.txt`.
-   - Launch the backend service using command `uvicorn app.main:app --reload --port 5004`.
+   - Launch the api service using command `uvicorn app.main:app --reload --port 5004`.

 `REPLICATE_API_TOKEN` is needed for LLaVa agent.
 If you need to use this agent, make sure to include this token in environment variables, such as the Environment Variables on Railway.app.